Common Name: Cuban Tree Frog

 Introduced Locations: Anguilla, Costa Rica, Guadeloupe, Puerto Rico, Turks and Caicos Islands, United States (Florida, Hawaii, Louisiana, Georgia, Alabama, Mississippi, and Texas), British Virgin Islands, and US Virgin Islands.

-The Cuban Tree Frog is a large tree frog native to the Caribbean but has been introduced to other areas of the world such as Florida.
+The Cuban Tree Frog is a large tree frog native to the Caribbean, but they have been introduced to other areas of the world such as Florida.
+They are the largest tree frog found in the United States.
 In Florida, the Cuban Tree Frog has become a problem.
-Their size allows them to eat other smaller frogs and other native animals.
-They also can breed year round and it takes only a couple weeks for the tadpoles to reach frog stage.
+Their large size allows them to eat other smaller frogs and other native animals.
 They also can produce skin secretions that can irritate humans.

 Cuban Tree Frogs are incredible breeders.
 They can breed year round but usually between May to October following warm rains.
 The frogs breed in any shallow, fish-less body of water.
 Females of the species can lay between 100 to 1000 eggs at a time.
 It only takes the tadpoles 3 to 8 weeks to complete their metamorphosis.
 This allows them to easily take over new areas.